kuhanw/seq2seq/README.md

 I was not sure how the authors of the original paper generated the values of P(T) during decoding.
 As an ansatz, I simply tabulated them from the training corpus.
 In practice this means building n-gram models out of the corpus where "n" represents the sequence length and inserting these at run-time during decoding.
 This is what my code does.

 At decoding time we load these precomputed tables into Tensorflow and at each step in the beam search we do a look up of each current beam and modify the score (log P(T|S)) for all possible next time steps by their sequence probabilities P(T).
 The overall effect is then to guide each beam down a "sub-optimal" path that it would otherwise not consider but produce more interesting responses.
-See the figure below for an example.
-The beam width is two and the final top two beams are modified by P(T) and highlighted in blue.

 <p align="center">
 <img src="./beam_search_chart.svg">
 </p>
+ The figure above shows an example with a beam width of two.
+At each time step, *t*, the probability of emitting the *n*, vocabulary term, denoted, *y<sub>n</sub><sup>t</sup>* is predicated on the previously emitted tokens, corrected by the the *P(T)* model at each step.
+The final top two beams at *t=2* is shown in blue.

 ## Technical Details

 In code, we introduce a while loop inside the step function of `tf.contrib.seq2seq.BeamSearchDecoder`, this while loop cycles through each current beam and maps them to counts of all possible next sequence values from the training corpus, `n_grams_tf` ,